automenta/netjs/README.features.md

 ----

 # Server API
-The server object, referenced by **$N** (separate and different from the client's $N) provides an inteface to all server functionality:
+The server object, referenced by **$N** (separate and different from the client's $N) provides an interface to all server functionality:
  * Publishing, updating, deleting, and retrieving objects
  * Adding URL handlers
  * Accessing and changing configuration data